cortsf/watson-shortcuts/README.md

 2. call scripts as needed (read them!).
 Using hotkeys is recommended.
 3. see `watson help` for additional functionality not covered by these scripts, like frame edits and reports from previous days.

+FIX:
+- Project names can't use spaces.
+Automatically replace spaces with "_".

 TO-DO:
 - Use colors to higlight the most relevant information in dzen messages.